HyperONE27/EvoLadderBot/schema.md

     player_2_discord_uid    INTEGER,       -- NULL for solo queue, filled in for party queue player_1_race           TEXT NOT NULL,
-    player_2_race           TEXT,                   -- NULL for solo queue, filled in for party queue mmr                     INTEGER NOT NULL,       -- goes up/down as a group last_played             TIMESTAMP DEFAULT CURRENT_TIMESTAMP );
+    player_2_race           TEXT,                   -- NULL for solo queue, filled in for party queue mmr                     FLOAT NOT NULL,         -- goes up/down as a group last_played             TIMESTAMP DEFAULT CURRENT_TIMESTAMP );